notadeejay/rbc-training/data/Week 5 Day 1/03__HTML Forms__Reading.md

 uuid: 496219d0-5d1f-4abc-940c-874e27371eee
 ---

 ## Forms

-When we want to submit information on a webpage, we use a `<form>` element.
-A `<form>` element usually contains elements that allows the user to enter some information.
-For example, that might mean text inputs, checkboxes, radio buttons, or select boxes, as well as a submit button.
+HTML `<form>` elements are used to collect user input.
+Form elements usually contain various other elements that allow the user to enter information, such as their name (text), whether they'd like to subscribe to a newsletter (checkbox), or their home province (select menu).
+Forms also contain a submit button that sends the information for processing.

 You probably use forms to log in to your favourite apps, or to create blog posts or tweets.